-- 5.1 The Local Plan provides a framework to plan positively for the future of the Borough and to help shape places where people will want to live and work. - 5.2 Meeting the needs of the Borough provides both the greatest challenge and the greatest opportunity of the Plan.
+- 4.1 The Local Plan provides a framework to plan positively for the future of the Borough and to help shape places where people will want to live and work. - 4.2 Meeting the needs of the Borough provides both the greatest challenge and the greatest opportunity of the Plan.
 The challenge is how to accommodate these needs in a way which makes the most of the Borough's resources and minimises harm.
-The opportunity consists not only of providing much needed homes, jobs and associated infrastructure, but also the potential to create high quality living environments.
-There is the potential - 5.3 The Consequences Study (2013) assessed the likely implications of different levels of development both in Sefton and in adjoining authorities, from an economic, social and environmental perspective.
+The opportunity consists not only of providing much needed homes, jobs and associated infrastructure, but also the potential to create high quality living environments. - 4.3 The Consequences Study (2012) assessed the likely implications of different levels of development both in Sefton and in adjoining authorities, from an economic, social and environmental perspective.
 This was a key study to help identify the right levels of development for Sefton.
 It was specific to the borough of Sefton, its constraints and opportunities.
 Three options were considered:

-Option One: 270 homes a year- 'urban containment' [i.e. meet all development needs within the builtup area]
+Option One: 270 homes a year-'urban containment' (i.e. meet all development needs within the built-up area)